buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     ``extra_options`` is used for both.

 ``checkoutDelay``
-    if set, the number of seconds to put between the timestamp of the last known Change and the value used for the :option:`-D` option.
+    if set, the number of seconds to put between the timestamp of the last known Change and the value used for the `-D` option.
     Defaults to half of the parent :class:`Build`\'s ``treeStableTimer``.

 .. bb:step:: SVN (Slave-Side)